ppiont/collab-canvas/project-management/PRD.md

 ## MVP Acceptance Criteria Summary

 ### Functional Requirements
-- ✅ Users can authenticate with Google OAuth
+- ✅ Users can authenticate with Email/Password or Magic Link
 - ✅ Users can create rectangles on canvas
 - ✅ Users can drag rectangles to move them
 - ✅ Users can select and resize rectangles